biosustain/pseudobatch/README.md

 The [article folder](./article/) holds the code which was used create the simulated datasets, to proof that the transformation works, analyse the error propagation and create the illustrations for the paper.

 ### Docker container
 To increase reproducibility we have provided a docker container.
-Inside this container all analysis can be reproduced.
-Instructions on how to download and use the docker container is found XXXX.
+Inside this container all simulations and analysis can be reproduced.
+Instructions on how to download and use the docker container is found in the [article folder](./article/README.md).

 ## Building the documentation